Tool Learning 2 - Migrate ChakraCore to Fuzzilli

 $ swift run FuzzilliCli --jobs=2 --profile=chakracore --storagePath=fuzz_ch_out/ out/Debug/ch #or this "out/Debug/bin/ch/ch"

-However, I met some problems here...
+However, I ran into some problems here.

 1